barichd/brailleorch/borframework.md

 This chapter discusses braille music editing and correction related subjects.

-### 3.1 GUI specifications {#3.1}
+### 3.1 GUI specifications {#ca}

 The working area of BrailleOrch is an edit window like Windows notepad.
 Items entered and displayed here are all unicode braille.
 Untranslatable items such as Chinese characters are displayed as yellow question marks, and in braille output, a set of computer-braille question marks (dots 1-4-5-6).
 Untagged items such as user-entered customized items are marked as "other" in bmml and displayed in gray.
 BrailleOrch can also ignore non-fatal musicxml errors, and displays such problematic items in red.
 Very serious error such as unmatched element tags will generate warnings, and store the xml into .bor file for debugging.
-Once debugging is finished, it can then be transcribed using Transcribe under [Transcription Menu](#1.5).
+Once debugging is finished, it can then be transcribed using Transcribe under [Transcription Menu](#ae).

 Items in the edit window must be announced via screen readers such as NVDA.
 The description should be as brief but clear as possible.
 Dots should also be announced.
 Settings of announcing modes are in Options Menu.

 **********

-### 3.2 Entering, selecting And Marking Items, transcription related {#3.2}
+### 3.2 Entering, selecting And Marking Items, transcription related {#cb}

 When correcting the music, for example, adding missing signs, moving words' position etc, please press letter n to start entering notes/rests/articulations.
 BrailleOrch will recognize them automatically.
 Unfinished enter will be tagged and announced as "other".
 (Note: make this complicated function later, now just tag all user-entered strings as "other".
 So reformatting of individual lines must be done manually, like manual transcription.)